Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 ✅ Hope problems will just pass if you wait them out.

-Remember, neither is good or bad.
-This is how your attachment system reacts when it senses the relationship may be in trouble.
+Remember, neither role is good or bad.
+This is just how your attachment system reacts when it senses the relationship may be in trouble.

 Then and Now: What Might Be Happening In Your Relationship